 In 2006 multi-gaming events were still the norm.
-The Electronic Sports World Cup (ESWC) and the World Cyber Games (WCG) were the most prestigious titles, although other tournament organizers such as ESL in Europe and the CPL in North America, were starting to gather momentum.
+The Electronic Sports World Cup (ESWC) and the World Cyber Games (WCG) were the most prestigious titles.
+But other tournament organizers such as ESL in Europe and the CPL in North America, were starting to gather momentum.
 Their events however, were still very little more than large scale LAN parties.

-DirecTV’s interest in esports was influenced by a former executive by the name of David Hill, who had witnessed the success of the World Series of Poker on ESPN, and believed esports could be equally if not more successful.
+DirecTV’s interest in esports was influenced by a former executive by the name of David Hill.
+He witnessed the success of the World Series of Poker on ESPN, and believed esports could be equally, if not more, successful.
 With the help of Team 3D’s manager at the time, Craig “Torbull” Levine, Hill got a pilot green lit.

 DirecTV’s test-run was called the Championship Gaming Invitational (CGI) and came with a $166,000 prize pool split across two events.
-The CGI included five titles, the most important of which were Counter-Strike 1.6 and Halo 2, which, at the time, were the biggest games in NA.
-In fact, all of the invited players and teams were North American, with the exception of Swedish Counter-Strike team Ninjas in Pyjamas, led by the incredibly high profile and legendary Emil “HeatoN” Christensen.
+The CGI included five titles, the most important of which were Counter-Strike 1.6 and Halo 2.
+At the time, these were the biggest games in NA.
+In fact, all of the invited players and teams were North American, with the exception of Swedish Counter-Strike team Ninjas in Pyjamas.

 Following the success of the CGI in 2006, the following April, DirecTV announced it’s master plan.
-Instead of continuing to do one-off events, DirecTV was going to launch a full-scale televised league, and had secured in excess of $50 million in investment.
+Instead of continuing to do one-off events, DirecTV was going to launch a full-scale televised league.
+It had even secured in excess of $50 million in investment.

 “This is the moment the gaming world has been waiting for,” said CGS Commissioner Andy Reif.
 “We will be paying salaries and bonuses to our players in excess of $5 million dollars during the 2007 season.
 The time has come for a new era of professional gaming as sports entertainment.”

 To say the salaries on the table were attractive would be an understatement – they were outrageous.
-In exchange for exclusivity, broadcast talent and players were offered absurdly high salaries, with FPS icon Jonathon “Fatal1ty” Wendel reported to have been paid $300,000 to take up commentating, $69,000 more than even his best year as a competing player.
-The prospect of televised esports and economic gain of this magnitude was too good to pass up, even if it did mean rebranding an organisation or changing games.
+In exchange for exclusivity, broadcast talent and players were offered absurdly high salaries.
+FPS icon Jonathon “Fatal1ty” Wendel reported to have been paid $300,000 to take up commentating.
+This was $69,000 more than even his best year as a competing player.
+The prospect of televised esports and economic gain of this magnitude was too good to pass up, even if it did mean rebranding an organization or changing games.

-The CGS on paper was the ultimate payout, the pot of gold at the end of the rainbow – with the rainbow representing the blood, sweat and tears expended trying to make ends meet.
-Players in the American CGS division were paid $2,500 a month, even if they were not competing, put up in a house by the beach in LA’s Marina del Rey and given a daily food stipend of $50.
+The CGS, on paper, was the ultimate payout.
+The pot of gold at the end of the rainbow – with the rainbow representing the blood, sweat and tears expended trying to make ends meet.
+Players in the American CGS division were paid $2,500 a month, even if they were not competing.
+They were also put up in a house by the beach in LA’s Marina del Rey and given a daily food stipend of $50.

 For the first season, DirecTV secured two massive media partners, BSkyB in the United Kingdom and STARTV In China.
 It also secured repeat sponsorships from Mountain Dew and Alienware, who had both sponsored the Championship Gaming Invitational.
-Instead of sticking exclusively with North America for its first season, the CGS went global immediately, choosing a format that could make the most of their TV partnership deals.
+Instead of sticking exclusively with North America for its first season, it went global immediately.
+Organizers chose a format that could make the most of their TV partnership deals.

-The CGS League’s format was inspired by the franchise system used in traditional sports leagues in North America, with each competing team tied to a specific city.
-To make this happen the CGS either enticed existing esports organisations and then assigned them to a city or they created entirely new brands.
-For example Evil Geniuses became known as Chicago Chimera and Team 3D became New York 3D.
-For the first season, the CGS ended up with 18 franchises in total, starting with 6 in North America before expanding to Latin America plus Europe and finally Pan-Asia.
+The format was inspired by the franchise system used in traditional sports leagues in North America, with each competing team tied to a specific city.
+To make this happen the CGS either enticed existing esports organizations and then assigned them to a city, or they created entirely new brands.
+For example: Evil Geniuses became known as Chicago Chimera and Team 3D became New York 3D.
+For the first season, the CGS ended up with 18 franchises in total, starting with six in North America before expanding to Latin America plus Europe and finally Pan-Asia.

-To decide which individual players or teams would be part of each franchise, drafts were held – a common process in traditional sports in the U.S. and Canada.
-Each CGS franchise team had a general manager, who took turns picking their players and teams for each of the four disciplines; Counter-Strike: Source, Dead or Alive 4, Gotham Racing 3 and FIFA 07.
+To decide which individual players or teams would be part of each franchise, drafts were held.
+Each CGS franchise team had a General Manager who took turns picking their players and teams for each of the four disciplines: Counter-Strike: Source, Dead or Alive 4, Gotham Racing 3 and FIFA 07.

-Although potentially stale as a broadcast, the CGS spiced things up by holding the first CGS Draft for North America at Hugh Hefner’s 22,000 square foot Playboy Mansion in California, with the general managers flanked by playboy bunnies.
+Although potentially stale as a broadcast, the CGS spiced things up by holding the first CGS Draft for North America at Hugh Hefner’s 22,000 square foot Playboy Mansion in California.
 With the CGS’ first season not even underway, it was already flexing the power of its connections.
 The CGS was taking esports mainstream like never before.

 Season 1 of the Championship Gaming Series allegedly drew 50 million viewers worldwide, with Asia as the biggest market.
 Regional events were held in England, Malaysia and the United States, to determine the 11 teams to attend the $477,500 World Championship.
 The Chicago Chimera won emphatically in December 2017 in Culver City, California.
 However, the CGS was not in good shape.

-In the first season alone, the CGS managed to burn through $25 million of its immense $50 million budget, which was meant to last for five years.
-The original plan was for the CGS to be an NA league, and the decision to haphazardly expand to Europe and Pan-Asia in Season 1 was both bold and incredibly costly.
-It was in over its head, and it was hemorrhaging money.
+In the first season alone, the CGS managed to burn through $25 million of its immense $50 million budget.
+That budget was meant to last five years.
+The original plan was for the CGS to be an NA league.
+But the decision to haphazardly expand to Europe and Pan-Asia in Season 1 was both bold and incredibly costly.
+It was in over its head, and hemorrhaging money.
 The problem was, the wheels were already in motion.